-If I have given evidence to Senate committee inquiries, how does that affect evidence I might give to the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry and the Royal Commission into Aged Care Quality and Safety?
+If I have given evidence to Senate committee inquiries, how does that affect evidence I might give to the Royal Commission into Aged Care Quality and Safety and the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability?

 Royal Commissions have access to all of the published evidence and information received by Senate committee inquiries.
 However, because of the law of parliamentary privilege, there are some limitations on the use Royal Commissions can make of this evidence.
 For example, people cannot be directly questioned on their parliamentary evidence but Royal Commissions can use this material to develop lines of inquiry, follow up things and independently pursue inquiries.